Synonyms: PTI-125, sumifilam

 From September 2019 to March 2020, the company ran an NIH-funded Phase 2b study at 10 sites across the U.S. It compared 100 or 50 mg PTI-125 with placebo, dosed twice daily for 28 days, in 64 participants with a clinical diagnosis of mild to moderate AD, confirmed by CSF biomarkers.
 The primary endpoint was change in CSF phosphorylated tau, neurofilament light chain, neurogranin, total tau, YKL-40, and Aβ42; secondary outcomes include cognition and plasma biomarkers.
 The randomized period of this trial is followed by an open-label extension for participants who completed previous Phase 2 trials, plus new enrollees to bring its participant number up to 100.
 This study aims to gather one-year treatment data on the 100 mg twice-daily dose; it will run to March 2022.

-In top-line results announced in May 2020, this trial missed its primary outcome (press release).
-In November 2020 at CTAD, reanalyzed CSF data were presented, whereby both doses led to improvements in all CSF biomarkers tested, compared to placebo, with 10 to 40 percent decreases in total tau, p-tau181, neurogranin, NfL, HMGB1, YKL40, IL-6, sTREM2, albumin, and immunoglobulin G. CSF Aβ42 rose by about 10 percent.
-Scores on episodic memory and spatial working memory tests improved in treated groups, with effect sizes between 17 and 46 percent.
+In top-line results announced in May 2020, the 28-day dosing phase missed its primary outcome (press release).
+In November 2020 at CTAD, data on reanalyzed CSF samples were presented, whereby both doses led to improvements in all CSF biomarkers tested, compared to placebo, with 10 to 40 percent decreases in total tau, p-tau181, neurogranin, NfL, HMGB1, YKL40, IL-6, sTREM2, albumin, and immunoglobulin G. CSF Aβ42 was reported to have risen by about 10 percent.
+Scores on episodic memory and spatial working memory tests were reported as having improved in treated groups, with effect sizes between 17 and 46 percent.
 No safety issues were reported (press release).
 In a poster at the July 2021 AAIC, the company claimed to see a significant reduction in plasma p-tau181 in both treated groups compared to placebo.

 The study confirmed target engagement as defined by reduced association of filamin-A with the α7 and TLR4 receptor in lymphocytes.